Letters from the Founders

 Co-Founder of Carry the Vision Community Nonviolence Conference

 I am so proud of the fact that Santa Clara County has been at the forefront of bringing people together from diverse geographic, faith, cultural, political backgrounds through these conferences, –– to develop and implement real plans to shift the tide of violence that is so prevalent in today’s world.
-I am especially proud of the young people who have participated over the years and who have declared their commitment to spreading the practices and principles of nonviolence they have learned from the teachings of legendary leaders such as Gandhi, Dr. Martin Luther King and Cesar Chavez within their own schools, faith communities and affiliated organizations.
+I am especially proud of the young people who have participated over the years and who have declared their commitment to spreading the practices and principles of nonviolence they have learned from the teachings of legendary leaders such as Gandhi, Dr. Martin Luther King and Cesar Chavez within their own schools and affiliated organizations.
 Witnessing their resolve gives me hope for the future.